Top tips on showing your horse by Lizzie Briant

 For more information about managing your horse’s weight

 Our team of highly experienced nutritionists are on hand to advise and put together a personalised feeding plan for your horse or pony to help you help them manage their weight.
-To contact the Dengie nutrition team call the Feedline on 01621 841188 or click here to email.
+To contact the Dengie nutrition team call the Feedline on 01621 841188 or submit a feed advice form.
 Alternatively, take a look at our Condition for Showing case study